Looking to buy Cartesi (CTSI) in the UK?

 BC Bitcoin supports a few different payment methods, but the most affordable option is a UK bank transfer (via Faster Payments).

-You’ll normally pay 5% when buying anything that isn’t Bitcoin (BTC) with a UK bank transfer, but this will be reduced to 3% if you register using our exclusive sign-up portal.
+You’ll normally pay 5% when buying anything that isn’t Bitcoin (BTC) with a UK bank transfer.
+This is quite a hefty fee compared to alternatives.

 What is Cartesi (CTSI)?